gstein86/fend/projects/landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Functions

+Three functions were added to the starter code:
+- dynamic generation of a navigation bar
+- scroll to section on navigation item click
+- visualize the currently focused section

+These functions were added to the app.js file, which is referenced as the last element of the <body> of the index.html file.